Sudarshan-gurav/sudarshan-gurav.github.io/README.md

 **Author      : Krishagni solution private limited.**

-**Description : second approch it take less time as compare to first approach to count number of occurrences**
+**Description : second approch it take less time as compare to first approach to count number of occurrences without using prepared statement**

+**Backend     : sqlite3**

 **Date        : 17/01/2018.**